jj15asmr/piggybank/README.md

         * * * * * cd /path/to/piggybank && php artisan schedule:run >> /dev/null 2>&1
         ```

-        The automatic fetch is powered by Laravel's built-in task scheduler and so it might be helpful to view [it's documentation](https://laravel.com/docs/10.x/scheduling) if you'd like to modify things further.
+        The automatic fetch is powered by Laravel's built-in task scheduler and so it might be helpful to view [its documentation](https://laravel.com/docs/10.x/scheduling) if you'd like to modify things further.

-6. Lastly, ensure that the ``APP_URL`` and ``ASSET_URL`` keys in the ``.env`` file are correct for your case and then run the below command to host Piggybank locally on your machine:
+6. Lastly, ensure that the ``APP_URL`` and ``ASSET_URL`` keys in the ``.env`` file are correct for your case, and then run the below command to host Piggybank locally on your machine:
     ```bash
     php artisan serve
     ```

     Go to the URL given in your browser and you should be all set!
-Enter in some domains to calculate the costs for and have fun!
+Enter some domains to calculate the costs and have fun!

 ### Running Tests